EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/readable_code.md

 They do this by reading the original code to understand it and identify what needs to change.
 Readable code facilitates the the process of understanding the code, the evolution of the codebase, and saves future developers' time and effort.

+### Considerations

+- Readable code is easier to understand, maintain, debug and extend (reuse) - saving time and effort.

 ## What practices are there to help me improve the readability of my code?

 One of the most important things we can do to make sure our code is readable by others (and ourselves a few months down the line) is to make sure that it is descriptive,